On National Epilepsy Week, we are sharing ways that you can support people with photosensitive epilepsy when online, this week and beyond.

 Issue warnings on web pages

-If you know, or even think, that some of your content may affect users with epilepsy, make sure to include a clear warning above that area of content.
+If you know, or even think, that some of your content may affect users who are photosensitive, make sure to include a clear warning above that area of content.
 This includes any hyperlinks that may lead to a page that may impact upon the user.

 Check your audio settings are accessible

-Though this does not impact upon those with photo-sensitive epilepsy, loud sounds can startle other users with a different kind of epilepsy and may trigger a seizure.
+Though this does not impact those with photosensitive epilepsy, loud sounds can startle other users with a different kind of epilepsy and may also trigger a seizure.
 The same as with video and animation content, ensure that audio:

 - Does not auto-play